waasiq/waasiq/README.md

 <a href="https://github.com/waasiq/"><img align="right" width="350" height="263" src="./Misc/aboutme.gif"></a>
   - 👨‍💻 Currently I'm actively looking for internships in Software Engineering or Web Development.
   - 🎓 I'm studying Computer Engineering at Sakarya University, Sakarya.
 I'm expecting to graduate in 2023.
-  - 🎯 I'm currently working on a <a href="https://github.com/waasiq/yakamoz">yakamoz.</a>
+  - 🎯 I'm currently working on web compiler for <a href="https://github.com/waasiq/yakamoz">yakamoz.</a>
   - 📧 You can reach me at: waasiqmasood@gmail.com

 <p>&nbsp;</p>